faidy/AndroidScreenshooter/README.md

 ====================

 A ps and bash scripts to make taking screenshots from an android device and transferring it to your machine easier.
-It takes the screenshot, copies it to the machine adding a timestamp to it and removes the screenshot from the android device afterwards.
+It takes a screenshot, copies it to the machine adding a timestamp to it and removes the screenshot from the android device afterwards.

 for OSX:
 ========